Meet our instructors

 For Alex, MCAT instruction is focused on understanding the individual student and developing sustainable study habits that will persist into medical school and beyond.
 He most enjoys it when students start to love subjects that were initially frustrating to them.
 Alex received a perfect 132 on the Chem/Phys section and loves reminding students of interconnected science concepts.
 He helps students develop strategies and critical thinking skills to answer questions correctly, even in content they have never seen before.
 His background in Statistics provides students with the necessary data literacy essential to all MCAT sections.

-Currently, Alex is a statistical researcher with the North Florida Foundation for Research and Education and leads Music for Medicine, a nonprofit dedicated to connecting individuals in central Florida with intellectual and developmental disabilities to local high school and collegiate musicians.
+Currently, Alex is a medical student at Mayo Clinic.
+He is interested in addressing health disparities in immigrant populations through his role as the Co-Executive Director of the Refugee Education and Clinic Team (REACT clinic) and leads Music for Medicine, a nonprofit dedicated to connecting individuals in central Florida with intellectual and developmental disabilities to local high school and collegiate musicians.
+He is also active as an admissions ambassador, Special Olympics course leader, and the president of the Birthday Baking club.
 In his free time, Alex loves to swim, bake, and play tennis.

 -